Gh61/lovelace-hue-like-light-card/README.md

 </table>

 ### Automatic Icon
+- If `label` option is set and given label has icon, the icon is taken from label.
 - If the card has **one** light entity attached, the icon is taken from entity.
     - If the entity has no icon, `mdi:lightbulb` (![lightbulb](https://user-images.githubusercontent.com/10837736/171443813-5e0dc16c-de15-43a1-9e96-0917c038e0a9.svg)) is used.
 - If the card has **two** lights `mdi:lightbulb-multiple` (![lightbulb-multiple](https://user-images.githubusercontent.com/10837736/171444016-4b571fcf-0e30-4eca-9baf-61a710c17c05.svg)) is used.